-No transcript is issued in cases of a financial records hold.
-If the transcript is to be mailed, the student must also supply a specific address.
-The fee for an official transcript for nonenrolled students is \$5.00 for the first copy.
-The fee is \$1.00 per copy for students enrolled for a current or future semester.
+The Office of the Registrar does not issue a transcript if the student has a financial records hold.
+The student must supply a specific address if the transcript is to be mailed.
+The fee for an official transcript for a student not enrolled is \$5.00 for the first copy.
 Additional copies ordered at the same time are \$1.00 each.
+The fee is \$1.00 per copy for a student enrolled for a current or future semester.